WhoaNellie/Node-Express-Handlebars/README.md

 ## Description

 This is my thirteenth project for UA's coding bootcamp.
-It is NodeJS application that allows you to manage a database of employees, roles, and departments.
+It web application that allows you to create and destroy burgers.

 ## Installation